yutarohtanaka/yutarohtanaka/README.md

 ### Hello! 👋

 This is Yutaro's Github.
+(Pronounced "You-tar-roe")

-I currently work at Dana-Farber Cancer Institute, Department of Pediatric Oncology (+ Broad Institute) with Drs.
-Gillani, Van Allen, and Janeway studying pediatric solid tumor cancers using computational biology methods.
-I graduated from Columbia Engineering in 2023 majoring in Applied Mathematics (Quantitative Biology) and minoring in Biomedical Engineering and Philosophy.
-During my time at Columbia, I conducted research in adverse drug events and pharmacogenomics in the Tatonetti Lab.
+- I currently work at Dana-Farber Cancer Institute, Department of Pediatric Oncology (+ Broad Institute, Cancer Program) with Drs.
+Gillani, Van Allen, and Janeway studying the genetic mechanisms of pediatric solid tumor cancers such as Osteosarcoma and Ewing's Sarcoma using computational biology tools.
+- I graduated from Columbia Engineering in May 2023 majoring in Applied Mathematics (Quantitative Biology) and minoring in Biomedical Engineering and Philosophy.
+  - During my time at Columbia, I conducted research in adverse drug events and pharmaco-genomics in the Tatonetti Lab.

 - I'm interested in using [computational biology / biomedical informatics / data science] methods to study [pediatric cancer / rare disease / precision pharmacology].
 - I can be most easily reached at yutaro_tanaka [at] dfci.harvard.edu